-Another reason aside from the spectacular Alps why I love Europe so much?
+Another reason, aside from the spectacular Alps, why do I love Europe so much?
 It is simply because Europe has numerous structures that embody culture and tradition – things we look for to discover when we travel.
 Not only are these buildings historical too, but they inspired people to tell incredible stories that have put wonder to every young version of us.

-Actually, what makes Neuschwanstein Castle even more exciting to visit aside from its fairytale-like characteristics is the location where it is built.
+What makes Neuschwanstein Castle even more exciting to visit, aside from its fairytale-like characteristics, is the location where it is built.
 Perched on a hill at the edge of the Bavarian Alps, going to Neuschwanstein Castle also means seeing breathtaking sceneries that for sure will fill you with awe.

 In this post, I share the information to help you plan your visit to Neuschwanstein Castle.
 You will also discover the scenic viewing points of the castle, places your eyes and your camera will love.
 Additionally, you also learn the things to do next and the nearby cities you can visit before or after touring the castle.